 Welcome Bonus of 5% of starting salary and Relocation Packages of upto £8000 available (subject to t&c's)

-We are looking for highly motivated Band 5 Nurses who can demonstrate excellent clinical and interpersonal qualities.
-The successful candidates must have a genuine interest and passion for rehab services and promoting ongoing recovery.
-They will have a positive outlook and ensure that delivering a high quality service, which genuinely engages with service users, carers and other stakeholders, is a key priority.
+We are looking for highly motivated staff nurses who can demonstrate excellent clinical, leadership and interpersonal qualities.
+The successful candidate must be willing to work in fast paced environment, have a positive outlook and ensure that delivering a quality service, which genuinely engages with service users, carers and other stakeholders, is a key priority.

 Main duties of the job